rar0n/rarons-TTS-Reader/README.md

       - ESC = Stop, return to textbox.

 For STT:
-  - **Long audio transcriptions** Also some video formats (tested 3 hour video).
+  - Long audio transcriptions.
+Also some video formats (tested 3 hour video).
-  - **make subtitles**
-  - Save as plain text too
+  - Save as subtitle or plain-text
     - Some rudimentary plain text formatting (newlines, basically)

-  - Some settings are experimental and maybe not so useful.
+Some settings are experimental and maybe not so useful.

 ### Vibe coded